kyma-project/test-infra/docs/prow/kyma-release-process.md

           - ...
 ```

-2. Create release branch in `test-infra` repository.:
+2. Create release branch in `test-infra` repository.
 This is done to ensure builds reproducibility.
 This phase applies only for major and minor releases.

 3. Define release version.
 Usually, we produce some release candidates at the beginning and then final version.
 This information is stored in file `RELEASE_VERSION` in `test-infra` repository.

 3. Create a release branch in the `kyma` repository.
 Do it only for a new release, not for a bugfix release.
 The name of this branch should follow the `release-x.y` pattern, such as `release-0.4`.

-4. Create PR (pull request) to release branch.
+4. Create PR (pull request) to `kyma` release branch.
 This triggers all jobs for components.
-Every job will be published with version defined in `test-infra` repository, released branch, file `RELEASE_VERSION`, for example `0.6.0-rc1`
+Every job will be published with version defined in file `RELEASE_VERSION` stored in `test-infra` repository on given release branch, for example `0.6.0-rc1`.

 3. Run integration tests by adding comment to PR:
 ```